LordOfDragons/deexamples/README.md

 are present which are unfinished on purpose.
 You are encouraged to try complete the mechanics as a learning experience.

+# directory exampleVR

+This project is a basic example of a VR game application.
+The player is presented with an enclosed space with three desks.
+On one desk some throwing balls are located while on the other two stacks of cans are located.
+Try grabing the balls to smack down the can stacks.
+There's also a little surprise hidden around the corner.

 # directory degraphicstest

 This project is a bit more than just an example project.
 The basic